u-blox/ubxlib/port/platform/common/automation/ACCESS.md

 sudo make install
 ```

-...run `autossh` once as `sudo` in order to accept the signature of the remote server with something like:
+...run `autossh` once, manually, as `sudo` in order to accept the signature of the remote server with something like:

 ```
-sudo /usr/local/bin/autossh -M 2000 -N -R 8888:localhost:443 user@<remote_machine> -i path/to/ssh_key
+sudo /usr/local/bin/autossh -M 2000 -N -R 8888:localhost:8888 user@<remote_machine> -i path/to/ssh_key
 ```

 ...and start `autossh` with a `systemd` file named something like `/etc/systemd/system/tunnel-https.service` containing something like the following: